 Child Development Perspectives (CDP) emphasizes brief, well-synthesized reviews of research, typically focusing on emerging and novel lines of inquiry in developmental science.
 Papers should be written to be accessible and informative to the broad developmental community.
 The journal sometimes publishes essays on policy, statistics methods, and other topics suitable for the readership.
 Papers are welcome from all fields that inform contemporary developmental science.
 Manuscripts reporting new empirical findings are not appropriate for CDP.

 Authors are asked to make their submissions accessible to the full spectrum of the CDP readership, which includes scientists, students, policy makers, and the media.
 Plain language is preferred whenever possible; jargon should be avoided.
 Because of the international nature of the readership, authors should avoid writing that assumes the reader is a citizen of or is intimately familiar with the author’s country.
+Submissions to CDP should briefly describe the national and racial/ethnic origins of samples in the articles reviewed to the extent that this information is available.
+In addition, authors should address issues of generalizability in the context of this information or absence thereof.

 CDP is instituting a new occasional feature called Two Views, which will consist of a pair of papers, published side-by-side, on an important or emerging topic in the field.
 Two scholars with different views on a topic of interest will be commissioned to contribute short pieces outlining their views.
 These papers will be invited and will undergo peer review.
 Authors may contact the Editor, Judith Smetana, at email@example.com with proposals or suggestions.